ikhsanalatsary/webpack-gulp-es6-angular-express/README.md

   and assets minification (through [UglifyJs](http://lisperator.net/uglifyjs/)).
   * Experiment [ES6](http://es6-features.org/) syntax with [angular](https://angularjs.org/) 1.x
   (in particular use classes for all [angular](https://angularjs.org/) components)
+  * Use [webpack dynamic requires](https://webpack.github.io/docs/context.html) to ease the integration of new [angular](https://angularjs.org/) components
+  * Dynamic loading of [angular](https://angularjs.org/) modules trough the use of [angular-ui-router](https://github.com/angular-ui/ui-router), [oclazyload](https://oclazyload.readme.io/) and [webpack bundle-loader](https://github.com/webpack/bundle-loader) : load web application components only when their use is requested (ideal when targetting mobile devices).
+  * Unit tests for the frontend part of the application through the use of [Karma](https://karma-runner.github.io/0.13/index.html) and [Jasmine](http://jasmine.github.io/).
+Those tests are also bundled by [webpack](https://webpack.github.io/).
+  * Code coverage for the unit tests thanks to [babel-istanbul](https://github.com/jmcriffey/babel-istanbul)
   * Optional use of [js-beautify](https://github.com/beautify-web/js-beautify) to prettify javascript source files

+A port of that workflow, offering the same features, to the incoming [webpack 2](https://github.com/webpack/webpack) can also be found in the `webpack2-babel6` branch of that repository.

 ## Installation